-- Authenticated-The visitor logged in to the website with a username and password.
+- Authenticated The visitor logged in to the website with a username and password.
 The username can be an e-mail address, an account name or other similar identifier, depending on your website.
-When a user is authenticated, Genesys Web Engagement can maintain an association between the visitor and the visit. - Recognized-The visitor closed the browser window and did not log out, but the website can submit user information with the sendUserInfo event, which contains the userId. - Anonymous-The visitor is anonymous.
+When a user is authenticated, Genesys Web Engagement can maintain an association between the visitor and the visit. - Recognized The visitor closed the browser window and did not log out, but cookies are saved.
+The next time the visitor comes to the website, the website can submit cookie-based user information, which contains the userId. - Anonymous The visitor is anonymous.